Our Board

 Director

-Mark is a mental health professional with twenty-four years’ experience.
+Mark is a mental health professional with twenty-six years’ experience.
 He has fought for the recovery of those with mental illness and for systems that routinely provide for that recovery over that time.
-Mark is commencing a Masters of Philosophy in the field of moral theology in 2022.
-Mark has been a Grow member for twenty-two years, a leader in Grow for fifteen years, and Chair of the Vic-Tas Branch Program Team for four years – from 2017 to 2020.
-Mark is a foundation member and current chair of the Insights Mental Health Group Ballarat.
-Mark brings to Grow his experience in facilitating recovery; in reforming systems so that they promote recovery; and basic skills in IT management, financial and legislative compliance & leadership of a team.
+Mark commenced a Master of Philosophy degree in the field of moral theology in 2022.
+Mark has been a Grow member for twenty three years, a leader in Grow for sixteen years, and Chair of the Vic-Tas Branch Program Team for four years – from 2017 to 2020 and a member of the National Program Team from 2021 to 2023.
+Mark is a member of the four-person sub-committee of the NPT charged with leading the consultations to rewrite the Blue Book, Grow Australia’s main piece of literature.
+Mark is a foundation member and current chair of the Insights Mental Health Group Ballarat, 2005 to the present.
+Mark is also the Consumer Member of the Grampians Region Interim Regional Body created by the 2020 Victorian Royal Commission into Mental Health.
+Mark brings to Grow his experience in facilitating recovery; in reforming systems so that they promote recovery; skills in IT management, financial and legislative compliance & leadership/management; and a passion for the rights of Australia’s indigenous people

 Steve Ryan